fburic/candia/README.md

 ## Note

-This repository holds the CANDIA scripts that produced the results in the bioRxiv preprint.
+This repository holds the CANDIA scripts that produced the results in the submitted article (in the revision with the tag ["submission"](https://github.com/fburic/candia/releases/tag/submission)).
-Restructuring the pipeline and making it easy to use is a work in progress.
+Restructuring the pipeline and making it easy to use is a *work in progress*.
-The repository will be updated but this revision is kept to freeze the source code to the time of manuscript submission.
+The repository will be updated but the `submission` revision is available as a snapshot of the source code at the time of manuscript submission.

 ### Third-party software